Skip to content

 9.1 Immediate Mitigations (Developer Level)

-- Unified Security Pipeline: Canonicalization must occur BEFORE the security check.
+• Unified Security Pipeline: Canonicalization and normalization must occur before the security evaluation.

-- Mandatory Path Anchoring: Framework-level sandboxing should be the default.
+• Mandatory Path Anchoring: Framework-level sandboxing should operate as the default posture.

-- Acknowledge the Failed Patch: A new CVE must be issued for the CVE-2026-25592 bypasses to trigger SCA tools across the enterprise ecosystem.
+• Advisory Issuance: A formal security advisory and subsequent CVE must be issued for the CVE-2026-25592 bypasses to trigger SCA visibility across enterprise environments.

 About Project Nuka-AI

 Project Nuka-AI is an independent research initiative focused on identifying systemic architectural risks in AI orchestration frameworks.
-Led by Jeff Ponte (CISSP, CCSP, CEH), the project combines over a decade of enterprise software development and cloud security operations experience to ensure the AI revolution is built on secure foundations.
+Led by Jeff Ponte (CISSP, CCSP, CEH), the project aims to ensure the development of secure, resilient foundations for enterprise AI integration.

 Contact: Nuka.AI@proton.me